speechly/docs/content/slu-examples/standard-variables/index.md

 * `Number` normalizes all the number Standard Variables into digits (e.g., _five six four nine_ → _5649_, _seventeen point five_ → _17.5_, _three hundred thousand_ → _300000_, _three quarters_ → _0.75_).

 * `Identifier` should be used together with alphanumeric identifiers (sequences) that are spelled out one character at a time.
 Entities of this type are normalized into character sequences representing the identifier (e.g., _zero zero seven x_ → _007x_, _one two seven dot zero dot zero dot one slash x y_ → _127.0.0.1/xy_).

+* `Phone` is the recommended data type for expressions that are phone numbers.
+Entities with this type are formatted according to common conventions for writing telephone numbers (_plus four four two oh seven seven three oh one two three four_ → _+44 207 730 1234_).

+* `Person Name` is a data type that should be used with entities that are person names.
+The returned entity value should in most cases have appropriate capitalization and parts of the name that were spelled letter by letter should be combined to a single word (_c o n a n o'brien_ → _Conan O'Brien_).

+* `Email` formats the returned entity value as an email address (_john dot smith at company dot com_ → _john.smith@company.com_, also supports spelling: _a n t t i at speechly dot com_ → _antti@speechly.com_).

+* `Website` formats the returned entity value as a website URL (_h t t p s colon slash slash docs dot speechly dot com_ → _https://docs.speechly.com_).

 ### Dates